cameroncuster/learn_neural_networks/README.md

 AArch64 assembly language with specific optimizations for efficiency.
 The network response is implemented in such a way that the network can effortlessly be extended for multiple layers.

+[Test script](testrun.sh) was written for the files to compiles, execute, collect, and diff the output.
+This allowed for continuous integration (CI) and development (CD).